Georgia State Laws & Regulations on CBD

 There are plenty of shops in Georgia where consumers can purchase hemp-derived CBD products.
 If you are new to CBD, you can always check with your doctor before making a purchase, or ask a dispensary employee for help.
 They have experience and knowledge to point you in the right direction.
 You can always go online if you find an offline method to be too time-consuming.

-While the consumption of CBD is legal, there are plenty of rules and regulations that the citizens of Georgia must follow if they don’t want to end up in prison with fines.
+While the consumption of CBD is legal, there are plenty of rules and regulations that the citizens of Georgia must follow if they don’t want to face imprisonment with fines.
 Make sure the CBD has THC below the required limit, and always ask for your doctor’s recommendation on dosage.
 If you follow these rules, you will stay in the clear.